-Other organisations have spotted what I do and seen it as simply a way for the Director to meet the students so that they gain from his linguistic expertise.
+Other organisations have spotted what I do and copied it by getting the Director to meet the students so that they gain from his linguistic expertise.
 Vacational Studies Board Meetings are absolutely not for this reason.
-The Board Meetings that I introduced four years ago serve to keep in the front of our young visitors’ minds the reason they are here.
+The Board Meetings that I introduced five years ago serve to keep in the front of our young visitors’ minds the reason they are here.

 Vacational Studies is an experience.
 There is a special way to approach this experience.
 The benefits can be huge.
 Our young visitors need to know this and discuss it and how it can benefit them.